yeonzi/badappe_oscilloscope/README.md

 If You want to do this, just download wave file from [release](https://github.com/yeonzi/badappe_oscilloscope/releases) page, playing this audio file by any player, the left and right channels are connected to the X and Y channels of the oscilloscope, and you will see the video.

+## TODO

+1. Change path search algorithm to a faster algorithm.
+2. New edge detection algorithm for color frames.
+3. Can I read video frame to bitmap using libffmpeg, no need to write to disk?

 ## LICENSE

-           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+   Version 2, December 2004

 Copyright (C) 2017-2018 Yeonji <yeonji@ieee.org>

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+   DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

  0. You just DO WHAT THE FUCK YOU WANT TO.